ubpb/metacrunch/Readme.md

 #### Pre/Post process

 To run arbitrary code before the first transformation use the `#pre_process` hook.
-To run arbitrary after the last transformation use the `#post_process`.
+To run arbitrary after the last transformation use `#post_process`.
 Like transformations, `#post_process` and `#pre_process` can be called with a block, a lambda or a (callable) object.

 ```ruby